New Ostomy Patient Guide — Free Nurse-Approved Resource | SIIL Ostomy

 Created for urinary diversion.
 A piece of the intestine is used to create a passage for urine to exit the body through the stoma instead of the bladder.

 Common reasons: Bladder cancer, neurological conditions affecting bladder function, birth defects.
-Output is urine, collected in a specialized pouch.

 Caring for Your Stoma